EWA Awards

 I’m a student journalist.
 What can I enter?

 We have created a special category for student journalists.
-The stories should have been published or produced by a student-run independent news organization or school-related news organization where students serve as staffers.
+The stories should have been published or produced by a student-run independent news organization or school-related news organization in which students serve as staffers.
 (This can’t be an NPR affiliate linked to a university like WAMU or WUIS.)
 You can submit up to three stories, but they must center around a common theme.

 How do I figure out how many stories to submit?